Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab3.md

 [^4]: Such as energy-efficient motors, auto-focusing cameras, handwriting recognition, and most modern control systems that operate on a series of rules that are phrased similar to the following: "IF first qualitative condition AND second qualitative condition, then do qualitative action".

 [^5]: A reader might be wondering, then "why do confidence intervals exist?"
-The answer is that a rigorous enclosure defines the _bounds_ of which an sufficient statistic (like expected value) may exist in, a confidence interval allows for smaller intervals where the statistic is _likely_ to exist instead of the entire range where it _does_ exist.
+The answer is that a rigorous enclosure for a statistic (which could be sufficient, complete, or ancillary) defines the _bounds_ of which an statistic (like expected value) may exist in, a confidence interval allows for smaller intervals where the statistic is _likely_ to exist instead of the entire range where it _does_ exist.

 [^6]: These sets are often referred to as Focal Sets.

+[^7]: In the paper, they refer to MCMC (Markov Chain Monte Carlo) as Bayesian Monte Carlo which is quite peculiar, since modern Bayesian inference is built on MCMC and not the other way around [a lecture on why MCMC is important to Bayesian inference](https://www.stats.ox.ac.uk/~reinert/mcmc/mcmc.pdf).